 Teachings are offered mainly in English.
 The daily routine consists mostly of sitting and walking meditation and also includes instructions for meditation, an evening talk, a working period and a voluntary exercise of mindful movement.
 The retreat is held in silence except during individual or group interviews with a teacher.

 The retreat includes a daily breakfast, lunch and light dinner, all vegetarian.
 Participants stay in 2-4 person rooms.
 The retreat will take place at the Friendship Inn, which is located in Kruusila, near Salo, on the shore of beautiful Lake Pernjärvi.

 Who are the teachers?

 Catherine McGee has been teaching Insight Meditation retreats internationally since 1999.
 She is a member of the Gaia House teachers council, a guiding teacher of One Earth Sangha and a long term student of the Diamond Approach.

 Her teaching emphasises embodiment and how to translate our deepest knowledge in to our lived relationships.

-One of Nirodha’s main facilitators, Sampo Koistinen, will assist Catherine on the retreat, especially practitioners who would benefit from guidance in Finnish.
-Sampo is a teacher-in-training under Rob Burbea, Caroline Jones and Martine Batchelor.
+Two of Nirodha’s main facilitators, Sampo Koistinen and Juha Penttilä, will assist Catherine on the retreat, especially practitioners who would benefit from guidance in Finnish.
+Sampo and Juha are teachers-in-training under Rob Burbea, Caroline Jones and Martine Batchelor.

 How much does it cost?
 How can I sign up?

 The base price is 225 € but it is also possible to pay more or less than this.
-Retreat is full, but you can sign up to the waiting list by filling in the registration form.
-Don’t pay the registration fee!
+You can sign up by filling in the registration form.
 More information about the price, registration and other details here.